-- I. The Site Mentor Supervisor shall - A. Supervise no more than two endorsement candidates concurrently; although more than one psychologist may provide supervision for an endorsement candidate, the psychologist should not supervise more than two endorsement candidates - B. Have other responsibilities balanced with the supervisory responsibility for the endorsement candidate - C. Be included in discussions and decisions regarding the endorsement candidates whom he/she supervises - D. Consult with the LEA which shall determine the level of supervision necessary to ensure the supervising psychologist can reasonably accomplish these extra duties considering his or her current workload - E. Communicate with other supervisors on a regular basis when multiple supervisors are used
+- I. The Site Mentor Supervisor shall: - A. Supervise no more than two endorsement candidates concurrently; although more than one psychologist may provide supervision for an endorsement candidate, the psychologist should not supervise more than two endorsement candidates - B. Have other responsibilities that are balanced with the supervisory responsibility for the endorsement candidate - C. Be included in discussions and decisions regarding the number of endorsement candidates whom he/she supervises - D. The LEA shall determine the level of supervision necessary to ensure that the supervising psychologist can reasonably accomplish these extra duties considering his or her current workload - E. Communicate with other supervisors on a regular basis when multiple supervisors are used